-Canadian actress Mackenzie Davis plays Mariette, a replicant sex worker very much reminiscent of the Pris nexus 6 model from Blade Runner.
-In an interview with Refinery 29 Mackenzie summed up the films portrayal of women as commodities “…its about having a thing that fulfills everything you want, but doesn’t talk back and can’t argue with you, but can be a loving supporting companion and also fulfill all your sexual needs feels like something that’s very contemporary and something the movie is very self-aware about… ”
+Mariette (Mackenzie Davis), is sex on a stick, a replicant prostitute very much reminiscent of the Pris nexus 6 model from Blade Runner.
+In an interview with Refinery 29 Mackenzie summed up the film’s portrayal of women as commodities “…its about having a thing that fulfills everything you want, but doesn’t talk back and can’t argue with you, but can be a loving supporting companion and also fulfill all your sexual needs, it feels like something that’s very contemporary and something the movie is very self-aware about… ”

 There are moments when Blade Runner 2049 flounders in its complexity and the story risks losing focus.
 Its a twisting reveal that ultimately turns back in on itself to find minimal resolution.
-No one is set free, they merely survive and the world isn’t saved.
+No one is set free, only some merely survive and the world isn’t saved.
 There is a wrenching plot twist when K realizes things aren’t what they seem.

 Most of the negative responses to Blade Runner 2049 have focused on the plot with one critic defining it as breathtakingly dull.
 The film is nearly twice the length of a feature film at 164 minutes, so if you need quick, complete payoffs and complete resolution this film is definitely not for you.

 This isn’t a movie that puts you on the edge of your seat so much as making you sit back and bathe in its atmosphere, with a pervasive sense of unease and loneliness as you float or perhaps drown in its multiple layers.
 The film follows on from Blade Runners themes on what it means to have a soul and to live in slavery.
 Its about seeking identity and extends its predecessors theme of not only what it means to be human, but what it means to be male or female.
-And it reaches further into exposing the ugliness of excessive corporate power and class.
+And it reaches further into exposing the ugliness of excessive corporate power and class and ego-maniacal entrepreneurs.

 One of Scifi’s primary jobs is to articulate our worries and fears about the future in the present day, a mission which Blade Runner 2049 achieves by speaking to us through stunning and imaginative compositions.
-Like all good Science fiction, the topics and questions it raises will make it a much loved and discussed film.
+Like all good Science fiction, the topics and questions it raises will make it a much loved, hated and discussed film.